 The cornerstone of Strategic Radiology’s Subspecialty Reading Network is its ability to quickly establish a strong foundation of trust and mutual respect between its radiologists and member group hospital affiliates.
 The after-hours subspecialist radiologists are held accountable to delivering high standards of clinical service quality.

-Strategic Radiology’s Subspecialty Reading Network is composed of subspecialized radiologists who are members of SR radiology practices and recruited to provide after-hours and weekend subspecialized interpretations for SR member radiology practices.
-We currently provide support for our practices in pediatric, body, emergency, musculoskeletal, neuroradiology, vascular imaging, and general radiology.
+Strategic Radiology’s Subspecialty Reading Network is composed of subspecialized radiologists who are members of Diversified Radiology and recruited to provide after-hours and weekend subspecialized interpretations.
+SRN currently provides support for our practices in pediatric, body, emergency, musculoskeletal, neuroradiology, vascular imaging, and general radiology.